emulator-wtf/gradle-plugin/README.md

     }
   }

+  // Use a specific DNS server instead of the default one. dnsServers = ["1.1.1.1"]

+  // Redirects all network traffic from the emulator instance to the Gradle plugin
+  // as if you were running the emulator locally.
+  // You can use this to test your app with a local server or an internal
+  // environment only accessible to your local machine or CI runner. egressTunnel = false

+  // Makes the machine the Gradle build is running on visible to the emulator under the given ipv4 address,
+  // only works together with the egressTunnel option egressLocalhostForwardIp = "192.168.200.1"

   // Configure a HTTP proxy to use when making requests to emulator.wtf API
   // these values default to standard JVM system properties `http.proxyHost`,
   // `http.proxyPort`, `http.proxyUser` and `http.proxyPassword` - there's no need to specify